LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/Skeleton.rst

    .. note::

-      When using ARKStep as a partition integrator it is the user's responsibility to create and configure the integrator.
+      When using ARKODE for partition integrators, it is the user's responsibility to create and configure the integrator.
 User-specified options regarding how the integration should be performed (e.g., adaptive vs. fixed time step, explicit/implicit/ImEx partitioning, algebraic solvers, etc.) will be respected during evolution of a partition during SplittingStep integration.

       If a *user_data* pointer needs to be passed to user functions called by an inner integrator then it should be attached here by calling